ocaml-ppx/ppxlib/doc/ppx-for-plugin-authors.rst

 Metaquot
 --------

-``metaquot`` is a PPX plugin to help you write PPX plugins.
-It lets you write AST node values using the actual OCaml syntax instead of building them with the more verbose AST types or ``Ast_builder``.
+``metaquot`` is a PPX plugin that helps you write PPX plugins.
+It lets you write AST node values using the actual corresponding OCaml syntax instead of building them with the more verbose AST types or ``Ast_builder``.

 To use metaquot you need to add it to the list of preprocessor for your PPX plugin: